Jeansidharta/next-styled-components-template/README.md

 - `export`: Runs the static-site generator.
 It'll generate static HTML files based on your last build.
 In order for the `export` command to work, you need to run the `build` command first.
 - `build-export`: both builds and exports the website.
 - `serve`: This one will run the `build-export` command, and will serve the result from a static content server.
+- `lint`: Checks for any linting problem.
+- `prettier`: Runs prettier on the whole project.
 - `lint`: Checks for typescript or linting errors.
 - `pm2`: This will register the website on the pm2 program.
 If you're not using pm2, you can remove this.